Lagging inflation is no mystery, it’s just slow, Poloz says

 And yet Mr. Poloz acknowledged that "common sense tells you that globalization and digitalization are affecting prices."

-He pointed out that when companies operating in global markets face pressure to cut costs and hold down prices.
+He pointed out that companies operating in global markets face pressure to cut costs and hold down prices.
 As well, digitalization has lowered the cost of technology and made it easier to start new companies.

 "When we put it all together, we see that inflation has been behaving well within the normal zone of statistical and policy tolerance," he said.